 There are several different kinds of firewalls.
 The organization’s firewall has to be chosen according to what works best for the company’s objectives.
 One type is a network firewall, which runs on network hardware.
 Another type is host-based, which runs on a host computer and filters network traffic from within that computing environment.

 There are also next-generation firewalls (NGFWs) that empower you to inspect both data and applications, as well as incorporate intrusion prevention and web filtering during the inspection process.

 What is a Stateful Firewall?

 A stateful firewall inspects everything inside data packets, the characteristics of the data, and its channels of communication.
 Stateful firewalls examine the behavior of data packets, and if anything seems off, they can filter out the suspicious data.
-Also, a stateful firewall can learn how the data behaves, cataloging patterns of behavior.
+Also, a stateful firewall can track how the data behaves, cataloging patterns of behavior.

 If a data packet examination reveals suspicious behavior—even if that kind of behavior has not been manually inputted by an administrator—the firewall can recognize it and address the threat.
 A stateful firewall can be used at the edge of a network or within, as is the case with an internal segmentation firewall (ISFW), which protects specific segments of the network in the event malicious code gets inside.